What Does the Ratio On Your Compressor Really Do?

 The ratio is where you determine how much compression you are going to apply to a signal that goes over your threshold.
 For every signal that goes over the threshold, it gets compressed according to a certain ratio.

-For example: A compressor with a threshold at -10dB and a 3:1 ratio is a nice starting point for vocals.
+For example, a compressor with a threshold of -10dB and a 3:1 ratio is a nice starting point for vocals.
 If you have a semi-constant level of the vocal at -1dB it will become compressed so that it only reaches -7dB.

 Why?